verbb/formie/docs/templates/render-options.md

 }) }}
 ```

+Use this when you need to delay Formie initialization — for example until cookie consent is granted for captcha scripts.
+See [reCAPTCHA — Cookie consent and deferred loading](/integrations/captchas/recaptcha#cookie-consent-and-deferred-loading).

 ### `useObserver`

 `useObserver` controls whether Formie's browser script should automatically initialize new forms added to the page later.